-Passengers fishing on the vessel who do not possess an HMS permit or have a state saltwater fishing license must register with NOAA’s National Saltwater Angler registry.
-Anglers holding state saltwater licenses from Hawaii, Puerto Rico, or U.S. Virgin Islands are required to register.
+Passengers fishing on a vessel who do not possess a highly migratory species permit or have a state saltwater fishing license must register with National Oceanic and Atmospheric Administration’s National Saltwater Angler registry.
+To register, go to st.nmfs.noaa.gov/nnri/.

-A tag is provided for each completed catch card and the angler is required to place this tag around the tail of the fish before removing it from the vessel.
-Sharks caught from shore must be tagged before removal from the point of landing.
+All landings of bluefin tuna, billfishes, swordfish, and sharks must be reported using the Maryland Catch Card Census.
+Anglers must complete a catch card and exchange it for a tag to be placed around the tail before moving it from the vessel.
+Sharks caught from shore must be tagged before moving from the point of landing.
 Boats cannot be pulled from the water until the tag is in place.
-For information on obtaining tags, call the Department of Natural Resources at 410-213-1531.

 Catch cards and tags are available at the following reporting stations: